tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 When the user lands on the destination website, the first tag that fires checks if there is a ```na_id``` parameter in the URL.
 If it is present, the hit will contain a ```cross_domain_id``` parameter, the server-side Client Tag will add it to the request and set back the cookies with those values.

 <img width="1265" alt="Screenshot 2024-11-24 alle 18 06 52" src="https://github.com/user-attachments/assets/c59e4eed-13af-4b3e-b0bd-a4d660e77c1a">

-**This is an Alpha feature**: enabling it will cause all links that are meant to open in a new tab to instead open in the same tab.

 #### Disable cross-domain tracking
 If ```enable_cross_domain_tracking``` option is disabled, the client-side tag will not set any listener.